leahvelleman/fasola.ly/README.md

 ### Four-shape

+There are three things you must do to use four-shape note names in your scores.

 * At the beginning of your score, `\include "fasola.ly"`.

 * Where you would ordinarily use the `\key` command to set the key signature